Flight Ops HQ

 Why fuel surcharge matters

 Fuel is a large part of operating cost, so when prices move sharply, a surcharge can change the total.
 Knowing it exists helps you read a quote and compare operators fairly.
+Ask whether your quote is fuel-inclusive or subject to adjustment if the trip is booked weeks ahead.

 Cost